euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 ### setVersionCodeToBeIncludedInVersionString (shouldIncludeVersionCode)

-Tells Workspace ONE Intelligence SDK whether or not to concatenate the app version code to the app version that will be reported to Workspace ONE Intelligence.
+Tells Omnissa Intelligence SDK whether or not to concatenate the app version code to the app version that will be reported to Omnissa Intelligence.
 The app’s version code is defined in android:versionCode in the AndroidManifest.xml.

 **Declaration**